Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: HYPOTHESIS TESTING

 The CR2 correction produces a CRVE that has reduced bias (compared to other CRVEs) when the number of clusters is small, leading to more accurate standard errors.
-However, standard errors are of limited inherent interest---rather, their main use is for the construction of hypothesis tests and confidence intervals.
-Cluster-robust Wald-type test statistics are a function of the parameter estimates $\bs{\hat\beta}$ and the corresponding CRVE.
-Conventional Wald tests are justified based on the asymptotic behavior of robust Wald statistics as the number of clusters grows large (i.e., as $m \to \infty$).
+However, standard errors are of limited inherent interest.
+Rather, their main use is for the construction of hypothesis tests and confidence intervals, which are often based on Wald-type test statistics.

-Like the research on the bias of the CRVE estimator, evidence from a wide variety of contexts indicates that the asymptotic limiting distribution of these statistics may be a poor approximation when the number of clusters is small, even if corrections such as CR2 or CR3 are employed \citep{Bell2002bias, Bertrand2004how, Cameron2008bootstrap}.
-Like the bias of the CRVE estimator itself, the accuracy of the asymptotic approximations depends on design features such as the degree of imbalance across clusters, skewness or leverage of the covariates, and the similarity of cluster sizes \citep{McCaffrey2001generalizations, Tipton2015small-F, Webb2013wild, Carter2013asymptotic}.
-This provides motivation for development of general-purpose hypothesis testing procedures that have accurate rejection rates in small samples.
+Cluster-robust Wald tests are justified on an asymptotic basis as the number of clusters grows large.
+Evidence from a wide variety of contexts indicates that the asymptotic limiting distribution of robust Wald statistics can be a poor approximation when the number of clusters is small, even if corrections such as CR2 or CR3 are employed (Bell and McCaffrey 2002; Bertrand, Duflo, and Mullainathan 2004; Cameron, Gelbach, and Miller 2008).
+Like the bias of the CRVE estimator itself, the accuracy of the asymptotic approximations depends on design features such as the degree of imbalance across clusters, skewness or leverage of the covariates, and the similarity of cluster sizes (Tipton and Pustejovsky 2015; McCaffrey, Bell, and Botts 2001; MacKinnon and Webb 2016; Carter, Schnepel, and Steigerwald 2013).
+This suggests that, if hypothesis tests are to achieve accurate rejection rates in small samples, they should account for features of the design matrix.

-In this section, we develop a general method for conducting hypothesis tests based on CRVEs.
-We consider linear constraints on $\bs\beta$, where the null hypothesis has the form $H_0: \bm{C}\bs\beta = \bm{d}$ for fixed $q \times r$ matrix $\bm{C}$ and $q \times 1$ vector $\bm{d}$.
-The cluster-robust Wald statistic is then

-where $\bm{V}^{CR}$ is one of the cluster-robust estimators described in previous sections.
-The asymptotic Wald test rejects $H_0$ if $Q$ exceeds the $\alpha$ critical value from a chi-squared distribution with $q$ degrees of freedom.
-In large samples, it can be shown that this test has level $\alpha$.
+In this section, we develop a method for testing linear constraints on \(\boldsymbol\beta\), where the null hypothesis has the form \(H_0: \mathbf{C}\boldsymbol\beta = \mathbf{d}\) for fixed \(q \times r\) matrix \(\mathbf{C}\) and \(q \times 1\) vector \(\mathbf{d}\).
+The cluster-robust Wald statistic is then where \(\mathbf{V}^{CR}\) is one of the cluster-robust estimators described in previous sections.
+The asymptotic Wald test rejects \(H_0\) if \(Q\) exceeds the \(\alpha\) critical value from a chi-squared distribution with \(q\) degrees of freedom.
+It can be shown that this test approaches level \(\alpha\) when the number of clusters is large.
 However, in practice it is rarely clear how large a sample is needed for the asymptotic approximation to be accurate.